elliotweiser/elliotweiser.github.io/README.md

 Comcast NBC Universal (June 2014 - Present Day)
 -----------------------------------------------

-I joined Comcast as a junior engineer after graduating from Swarthmore My initial core responsibilities involved system administration and operation of Anthill Pro 3 (a legacy CI tool), Gerrit Code Review, and Sonatype Nexus.
+I joined Comcast as a junior engineer after graduating from Swarthmore College.
+My initial core responsibilities included system administration and operation of Anthill Pro (a legacy CI system), Gerrit Code Review, and Sonatype Nexus.
 In the following months, I gradually applied my software development skills to this role and began practicing "DevOps".
 As time passed, my team established its
 charter: Empower engineers to go fast!